“”

 3 Reasons to Write Your BFF a Letter (Even If You Never Send It)

-Next week would have been my best friend’s 37th birthday.
-She died of breast cancer almost six years ago, and tucked away in my nightstand is a note she wrote me during her cancer battle — one I still haven’t opened since she passed.
+Next week would have been my best friend’s 37th birthday, but instead, she’ll stay forever 31 (morbid, I know).
+Lisa died of breast cancer almost six years ago, and tucked away in my nightstand is a note she wrote me during her cancer battle — one I still haven’t opened since she passed.
 I don’t reread it.
 I don’t even really touch it.
 And yet, just knowing it’s there gives me a surprising amount of peace.

-That feeling stayed with me while listening to The Correspondent by Virginia Evans, a book that not-so-subtly reminds us of the power of the written word.
+I was reminded of this while listening to The Correspondent by Virginia Evans, a book that makes you really think about what words on paper can actually hold.
 Evans describes letters as “the pieces of a magnificent puzzle… the links of a long chain,” scattered across the world like “the fragile blown seeds of a dying dandelion.”
 Even if those links are never put back together, even if they’re never reread, isn’t there something kind of wonderful in that?
-The idea that a life, a love, a soul-changing friendship, is preserved somewhere in ink.
+The idea that a life, a love, a soul-altering friendship, is preserved somewhere in ink.

 First, letters slow you down enough to tell the truth.
 You can’t casually skip over what matters most.
 Writing by hand forces a pause.
 It asks you to sit with what you really want to say instead of skimming the surface.